More than just a joyride: Why you should care about the SpaceX Inspiration mission

-Imagine getting a call telling you that, if you like, you can join the rare group of less than a thousand humans who've not only visited space, but have orbited this planet.
+Imagine getting a call saying that if you want, you can join the rare group of less than a thousand humans who've not only visited space, but orbited this planet.
 Oh, and the mission blasts off in about six months.

 That's the call three Americans received earlier this year.
 And the offer wasn't for the type of 15-minute joyride to the edge of space we saw from Blue Origin and Virgin Galactic recently.
 We're talking about a three-day sojourn in orbit, the sort of thing that NASA astronauts dedicate their entire lives to preparing for.